 - refund the credit broking fee (sometimes with interest)

 - refund any bank charges that were incurred as a result of the fee being taken

-- pay you compensation for any trouble and upset caused
+- pay you compensation for any distress or inconvenience caused

 A customer tells us he wasn’t told about the credit broking fee

 If you’re worried about money and finding it difficult to know where to start, the government-backed MoneyHelper service can help you find a way forward.
 Whether it’s living on a squeezed income, working out how to prioritise your bills and payments, or access to free, expert debt advice, they can help you take the first step towards getting on top of things.